kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 #### BFD Configuration

-This configuration below is a suggested setup to improve BGP convergence time between RS and edges over vRack.
+***The configuration below is a suggested setup to improve BGP convergence time between RS and edges over vRack.***

-The values below are just an example and the Customer may choose other values between its RS and Hosts.
+The values below are just an example, and you may choose other values for your RS and Hosts.

 ```bash
 bfd